adewri/kubernetes-cka/Taints and Tolerations and Affinity.md

     effect: "NoSchedule"
 ```

-For example, imagine you taint a node like this
+For example, imagine you taint a node like this:

 `kubectl taint nodes node1 key1=value1:NoSchedule`

 `kubectl taint nodes node1 key1=value1:NoExecute`

 `kubectl taint nodes node1 key2=value2:NoSchedule`

 And a pod has two tolerations: